Solar-network/docs/docs/tutorials/core/plugins/how-to-write-a-core-plugin.md

 ## Conclusion

-In the end, you should be able to write your plugin for Swipechain Core, with full interoperability with the existing core packages and other dependencies that might be required for your project.
+In the end, you should be able to write your plugin for Solar Core, with full interoperability with the existing core packages and other dependencies that might be required for your project.